Syria war: Who are Jabhat Fateh al-Sham?

 The July 2016 name change came about following a message posted on the Telegram messaging app by al-Qaeda's second-in command Ahmed Hassan Abu al-Khayr.

 He called on the group to abandon its links with al-Qaeda and forge relationships with other Syrian jihadist factions to form a Sunni Islamist government.

-A subsequent televised address by leader Abu Mohammed al-Julani confirmed the renaming, saying the group will have "no links whatsoever with foreign parties".
+A subsequent televised address by leader Abu Mohammed al-Jawlani confirmed the renaming, saying the group will have "no links whatsoever with foreign parties".

 Declaring that the newly-named Jabhat Fateh al-Sham would now work to form "a unified body" which would "liberate the Syrian people", he said that its major aim was still to rid the country of "evil tyrant" Bashar al-Assad and his government.